jesschannn/flask_5_tailwind/README.md

 # Deploying your Flask App to the Chosen Cloud Platform

+1. In the Google shell terminal, type in curl ```-sL https://aka.ms/InstallAzureCLIDeb | sudo bash```
+2. Type in az.
+3. Type in az login --use-device-code to connect a Microsoft Azure account to Google shell.
+4. A separate window will open to a Microsoft page.
+Copy and paste the code from the Google shell into the Microsoft page and confirm that you want to authenticate.
+Once authentification is complete, you can go back to the Google shell terminal.
+5. Type ```az account list --output table into the shell terminal```
+6. Type ```az account set --subscription <subscriptionId>``` Replace "subscriptionId" with the subscriptionId under the desired account that was listed under the ```az account list --output table command```
+7. Log into Azure Web Portal and create a new resource group.
+8. In the Google shell terminal, type in ```az group list```
+9. Type in ```az webapp up --name- <resource group> --flask --runtime PYTHON:3.9 --sku B1```
+10. A resource group will be created and zip deployment will begin.
+11. Go to App Services to track the deployment process.
+12. Once deployment is complete, a link to the Azure domain will show on the App services page and in the Google shell terminal.

 # Observations and Benefits of Using a CDN and Cloud Deployment

 # Addressing Challenges Encountered